-SCHOOL ELIGIBILITY TIMELINESS
+SELT SCHOOL ELIGIBILITY TIMELINESS

-SELT 1

-SCHOOL ELIGIBILITY TIMELINESS
+SELT 1 SCHOOL ELIGIBILITY TIMELINESS

-School completes the required special education eligibility process for 100% of students within the timeframe and in accordance with the rules established by the DCPS Central Office.
+School completes the required special education eligibility process for 100% of students within the timeframe and in accordance with the rules established by DCPS.

-School completes the required special education eligibility process for 95-99% of students within the timeframe and in accordance with the rules established by the DCPS Central Office.
+School completes the required special education eligibility process for 95-99% of students within the timeframe and in accordance with the rules established by DCPS.